peterallin/palaver/README.md

 # Conversation -- A 'dialog' API for Ruby

 Conversation is a ruby library for making text user interfaces based on the program "dialog" (http://invisible-island.net/dialog/).
-It aims at making all the features fo the "dialog" program available for Ruby programs.
+It aims at making all the features of the "dialog" program available for Ruby programs.

 The project was started because the RDialog (http://rdialog.rubyforge.org/) project with similar